Bloomberg Law and SCOTUSblog’s Supreme Court Challenge

 Each member of a Student Team must use his or her Bloomberg Law account during the Entry Period.
 If a student does not have a Bloomberg Law account, then he must register for a free law school account.
 Each member of a Student Team must complete a viewing of the Bloomberg Law’s 2014 Supreme Court Challenge training videos on the Bloomberg Law website.
 Student Teams may only use information housed on SCOTUSblog and Bloomberg Law to complete their research and make their final selections.

 Each Team Captain must visit the Contest Website to submit ALL required information relating to each merits decision prediction and each petition for certiorari prediction on behalf of the team (the “Entries”).
 Each Team Captain must also submit the team’s prediction for the total number of days from the date that the first merits case is argued to the date that it is decided as a potential tie breaker question (the “Tie Breaker”).
 (The date that the case is argued, the date that the case is decided, holidays, and weekends are all included in the total number of days.)
 Any Student Team that does not submit all required information in the correct format within the Entry Period will be disqualified from the Contest.

 Must be 18 years or older to enter.
 This Contest is open to all matriculated students enrolled in a Juris Doctor (JD) or LLM program at an ABA-accredited law school in the United States.
 All full-time students, part-time students, evening program, and dual degree students are eligible to participate.
-Employees, officers, directors, agents, representatives, and immediate family and household members (spouses, parents, siblings, and children) of Bloomberg Law, its parent company, Bloomberg BNA, SCOTUSblog, and their parent, affiliate and subsidiary companies are not eligible to participate in the Contest or to win.
+Employees, officers, directors, agents, representatives, and immediate family and household members (spouses, parents, siblings, and children) of Bloomberg Law, The Bureau of National Affairs, Inc., SCOTUSblog, and their parent, affiliate and subsidiary companies are not eligible to participate in the Contest or to win.

 - Agreement to Official Rules